agraef/ez-ag/README.md

 doesn't have an input for sustain pedals).

-If you have the [Livid Guitar Wing][], you can also do pitch bends using the Wing's big fader (cc1).
+If you have the [Livid Guitar Wing][], you can also do pitch bends using the Wing's big fader (cc 3).
 The Wing will also let you change instruments (GM patches) and transpose by octaves up/down using some of its buttons (see below for details).
 The EZ-AG and the Wing actually make for a very nice combo, since the Wing will give you some nice button and fader controls which the